Five ways to increase diversity hiring at your organization

-Many recruiters these days like to do “resume blinding” before screening; it’s a practice in which the names and other identifying information is removed from the resumes.
+Many recruiters these days like to do “resume blinding” before screening; it’s a practice in which the names and other identifying information are removed from the resumes.
 This prevents the manager from removing an applicant based on assumptions.

 Create a Hiring Decision Matrix

-We are talking about increasing diversity hiring not just for the sake of it, but for the sake of being more objective and fair.
+We are talking about increasing diversity hiring not just for the sake of it but for the sake of being more objective and fair.
 And what better tool to encourage objectivity than a decision matrix!

 More Diversity Hiring = Better Access to Top Talent

-The past decade has seen positive progress for sure but there is still a long way to go.
+The past decade has seen positive progress for sure, but there is still a long way to go.

-Only 12.6% of women make up for board members in the STEM (Science, Technology, Engineering, or Math) workplaces while merely 8.5% of senior roles in technology are from a minority background.
+Only 12.6% of women make up for board members in the STEM (Science, Technology, Engineering, or Math) workplaces, while merely 8.5% of senior roles in technology are from a minority background.